My research is focused on modelling and observing the flow of ice and water in ice sheets and glaciers.

 My work at the British Antarctic Survey focused on using radar to constrain present and past ice flow in the Ronne Ice Shelf region of West Antarctica.
 We used a phase-sensitive radar system to measure an ice-dynamical phenomenon called the Raymond Effect.

-In a paper from 2014, we used phase-sensitive radar and GPS to infer vertical and horizontal ice flow fields throughout the thickness of Korff Ice Rise, West Antarctica.
+In a paper from 2016, we used phase-sensitive radar and GPS to infer vertical and horizontal ice flow fields throughout the thickness of Korff Ice Rise, West Antarctica.
 We used these englacial flow fields with radar observations of internal layers within the ice rise to show that the flow of his part of the ice sheet underwent a reorganization around 2-3 kyr ago.
-Continued research into the history of the West Antarctic Ice Sheet is bringing together geophysical and sedimentological data with ice-sheet modelling to understand large-scale evolution of the ice sheet during the last few thousand years.
+Continued research into the history of the West Antarctic Ice Sheet is bringing together geophysical and sedimentological data with ice-sheet modelling, to understand large-scale change during the last few thousand years.

-Throughout last year (2016) I, along with Lamont colleagues have been exploring the supraglacial (i.e. hydrology that goes on on the surface of ice) of Antarctica.
-This has been exciting because only a few studies have looked at water moving across the surface of Antarctica, but we hypothesize that surface water flow potentially has an important role to play in the future of the Antarctic Ice Sheet.
+At Lamont I have been able to revisit supraglacial hydrology.
+Throughout 2016 I, along with Lamont colleagues, explored the supraglacial hydrology (i.e. hydrology that goes on on the surface of ice) of Antarctica.
+This has been exciting because only a few previous studies have looked at water moving across the surface of Antarctica, but we concluded that surface water flow potentially has an important role to play in the future of the Antarctic Ice Sheet.

-In two papers (here and here) recently published Nature, and summarized very nicely in the same issue (here), we showed water has been moving long distances onto and across many Antarctic Ice Shelves for many decades (possibly much longer).
+In two papers (here and here) recently published in Nature, and summarized in the same issue (here), we showed that water has been moving long distances onto and across many Antarctic Ice Shelves for many decades (possibly much longer).
+Our research is now focussed on understanding how these drainage systems operate and how they develop under changing environmental conditions.
+Julian Spergel, a PhD candidate in the Earth and Environmental Sciences department here at Columbia, is leading this work.